abudaan/vega-multi-view/docs/index.md

     update: "buttonLabel === '[add data]' ? {data: data('table')} : {}"
 ```

-But of course the purpose of this example was to demonstrate the use of `remove_all`.
+Obviously this is a better solution but of course the purpose of this example was to demonstrate the use of `remove_all`.

 > Source files of this example:
  - [data](https://github.com/abudaan/vega-multi-view/blob/master/docs/assets/data/table-data.yaml){:target="_blank"}